 A few useful terms:

-Winter Grain .
-These are the darker grain lines that define each annular ring on Sou8ndboards, and it is normally desirable if the winter grain is less apparent.
-In Adirondack spruce winter grain is less avoidable and most people expect to see it.
+- Winter Grain: These are the darker grain lines that define each annular ring on soundboards, and it is normally desirable if the winter grain is less apparent.
+In Adirondack Spruce winter grain is less avoidable and most people expect to see it.

-Bearclaw .
-Also known as hazelfichte.
-Of these types of figure (above), only bearclaw is found in softwoods.
+- Bearclaw: Also known as hazelfichte, is found in only in softwoods.
 Hard to describe verbally, bearclaw looks a bit like it sounds, like a bear used the tree to sharpen its claws and left small waves in the grain which may or may not be symmetrical on both sides of the top.

-Waterfall figure is likened to a very soft, broad and undefined quilt pattern.
-The liquidy, three dimensional texture of the wood seems full of fluid motion – like a "waterfall".
+- Waterfall figure is likened to a very soft, broad and undefined quilt pattern.
+The liquidity, three dimensional texture of the wood seems full of fluid motion – like a "waterfall".